hr567/osu-skin/README.rst

 ==========================
-hr567 Customized OSU!
+hr567 Customized osu!
 Skin
 ==========================

 :Name: hr567Cust
-:Author: osuskinner.com / Various Artist / hr567
+:Author: Various Artist / osuskinner.com / hr567
 :Version: latest

+Most of the elements in this skin is collected from Internet and other skins.

 Suggestions
 ===========

 * Disable lighting
-* 75% cursor size
+* 50% cursor size